 Table 3-2.
-Generic Function Prototypes
+Generic function prototypes

-Generic Prototype Description function(column_name) Evaluates the contents of the named column function(column_name, constant) function(constant, column_name) Evaluates the contents of the named column and the explicit value of the constant argument In a commuted argument list, the constant value precedes the column name. function(column ?)
+Generic prototype Description function(column_name) Evaluates the contents of the named column function(column_name, constant) function(constant, column_name) Evaluates the contents of the named column and the explicit value of the constant argument In a commuted argument list, the constant value precedes the column name. function(column ?)
 Evaluates the value in the specified column of the current row and a value, called a host variable , that a client program supplies function(column, slv #) Evaluates the value in the specified column of the current row and a value, called a statement-local variable (SLV), that the UDR supplies function(column, constant, slv #) function(constant, column, slv #) Evaluates the value in the specified column of the current row, an explicit constant argument, and an SLV

-Runtime Values as Arguments
+Runtime values as arguments

-The following types of arguments supply values as the function executes:
+The statement-local variable (SLV) and host variable types of arguments supply values as the function executes.